-In addition to environmental chapters, many U.S. FTAs contain investment chapters, provisions which also appear in bilateral investment treaties (BITs).
-The FTA commitment not to derogate from environmental laws to attract investment (see above) first appeared in the investment chapter in NAFTA.
-U.S. business and other stakeholders maintain that ISDS provides a neutral and transparent venue for the adjudication of basic rights and protections already afforded to investors under U.S. law.
-Other stakeholders argue that the investor-state dispute settlement (ISDS) provision allows investors to target environmental laws and practices contrary to national policies, and may create a chilling effect on the future use of environmental regulation.
-USMCA, however, eliminated ISDS provisions between the United States and Canada, and restricted its use between the United States and Mexico.
+Investor-state dispute settlement (ISDS) provisions have long been a part of U.S. trade agreements.
+Such provisions provide a mechanism for investors to challenge policies that may violate the terms of a trade agreement.
+Many U.S. businesses and other stakeholders maintain that ISDS provides a neutral venue for the adjudication of basic rights and protections already afforded to investors under U.S. law.
+Other stakeholders argue that ISDS enables investors to target environmental laws and creates a chilling effect on the future use of environmental regulation.
+USMCA, eliminated ISDS provisions between the United States and Canada, and limited its use between the United States and Mexico, a major revision to NAFTA and a break with practice under past U.S. FTAs.